ImpalerWrG/Khazad/README.md

 GAMEPLAY GOALS

 Khazad aims to be Deep, Challenging and Accessible.
-To these ends the inclusion of details which have no function are to be avoided, this is not to say details per-say will be avoided.

 Deepth comes from a complex and emergent interaction between the choices the player is presented with.
 Choices need to be impactfull to the game and non-trivial for the player to find the best solution.
 The classic example is Chess, the player has a modest set of choices, but they are very impactfull and very difficult to choose between.
 In creating a settlment the player should be faced with numerous choices of what and in what order to develop and how to manage conflicting internal interest groups.
 Their should be no EASY choices or choices without a downside.
+All elements within the game world which are presented and uniquely named will be differentiated in some gameplay manor, meer 'cosmetic' complexity will be shunned.

 Khazad aims to be Challenging, it has become the norm to think of the DF-like genre as a 'sandbox' inwhich the player (once familiar with the game) builds a settlment that is very resilent and will generally resist all external abuse given even a modicum of effort by the player.
 In contrast Khazad will be intended as a challenge for the player at all times, a game in which survival of the settlment is always in doubt and being knocked-back several stages is common occourance.
 Should the player build their settlment to a mighty city they will face the challenges of keeping and maintaining a kingdom built on fragil alliances, diplomacy and the sword.